csplatti/cuda-programming/README.md

 Parallel: -2147450880 Runtime: 16ms
 ```

-I wrote a python script to plot the performance of the serial and parallel algorithms at this point, and unfortunately it is quite dissapointing.
+I wrote a python script to plot the performance of the serial and parallel algorithms at this point, and unfortunately it is quite disapointing.

 ![alt text](./parallel_reduction/runtime_plot_after_block_implementation.png)